Executing Simulations

 [4]:

-def compress(job):
+def compress(*jobs):

-simulation = create_simulation(job)
+simulation = create_simulation(job, communicator)

 # Read `random.gsd` from the signac job directory.